Shubham2194/cronjob-k8s/README.md

 Step 3:
-Lets make changes in the script with respect to our scenerio.
+Lets make changes in the script with respect to our scenario.

 Create one namespace with the name cronjob